 What to look out for:

-A rush of hiring: Earnest expects to add 200 people over the next year as it rolls out a mobile version of its lending tools.
+A rush of hiring: Earnest expects to add 200 people as it rolls out a mobile version of its lending tools.

 An expanded menu of financial services, with ambitions of becoming an actual bank

 Lower rate earnest loans, airfare, equity, housing stipend